 Step To Restore Server Using Snapshot In Amazon Cloud

-We will show you step to restore EC2 server using the snapshot.
+We will show you a step to restore the EC2 server using the snapshot.
 We need to create an image from a snapshot to restore the AWS server then we will restore the server using snapshot in AWS.
 You must have a snapshot of running the server for testing purposes.
 I have already created a snapshot of an instance when I choose to create a snapshot.

 Snapshots are a state of the system at a particular point in time that stores the volume on S3 storage.
 These EBS snapshots are incremental copies of data. when you restore the EBS snapshots, you must have an ID of snapshots and access permission to restore. we can also share these snapshots in different regions.
+We can restore the EC2 snapshot to the existing instance in AWS.

 EC2 -> Elastic Block Storage -> Snapshots.